 While summer (June to August) offers milder temperatures and longer days, winter provides the chance to witness the Northern Lights.
 Choose based on your preference.

 Are there wedding planners in Greenland who can help with arrangements?

 Yes, there are local agencies and planners who specialize in organizing events and can assist with wedding arrangements, especially if you’re looking for traditional Greenlandic touches.

 What kind of venues are available for weddings?

 Apart from town halls for civil ceremonies, there are churches, lodges, and open spaces amidst nature for those looking for a more scenic backdrop.

-5. Can we incorporate traditional Greenlandic customs in our ceremony?
+Can we incorporate traditional Greenlandic customs into our ceremony?